oeasenet/goe/docs/guide/getting-started.md

 )

 func main() {
-	// Initialize Goe with HTTP module and route registration goe.New(goe.Options{
+	// Initialize GOE with HTTP module and route registration goe.New(goe.Options{
 		WithHTTP:  true,
 		Invokers: []any{RegisterRoutes},